reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 One-time passcode authentication, as described in [Email one-time passcode authentication](https://learn.microsoft.com/en-us/entra/external-id/one-time-passcode?wt.mc_id=MVP_308367) must be configured before enabling this integration.

+### DisableDocumentLibraryDefaultLabeling

+Turns off the feature that supports a default sensitivity label for SharePoint document libraries.
+If enabled, default sensitivity label can be set to a library to all new / modified files inside a document library.

+See [Configure a default sensitivity label for a SharePoint document library](https://learn.microsoft.com/en-us/purview/sensitivity-labels-sharepoint-default-label) for more info.

 ### Sample script to amend tenant level sharing settings